AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 About the client:

-Since 2014, MobiDev has been working with SmarTab, a US-based company providing POS systems for nightclubs and bars.
-SmarTab’s CEO contacted MobiDev to take over product development and improvement after his collaboration with another software vendor resulted in a pilot version of the app that fell short of expectations.
+Since 2014, MobiDev has been working with SmartTab, a US-based company providing POS systems for nightclubs and bars.
+SmartTab’s CEO contacted MobiDev to take over product development and improvement after his collaboration with another software vendor resulted in a pilot version of the app that fell short of expectations.

-For over a decade of our joint work, the SmarTab system has expanded with new enhancements, including AI demand forecasting features.
+Over a decade of joint work, has led to the SmartTab system expanding with new enhancements, including AI demand forecasting features.

 Project goal: